-This section of this Proxy Statement describes the proposal (the "Liability Management Reorganization Proposal") to adopt and approve the Agreement and Plan of Merger by and among Honeywell International Inc. (Nasdag: HON, and referred to in this Proposal 4 as "Honeywell Parent") and three wholly owned subsidiaries of Honeywell Parent: Hyperion Holdco Sub LLC, Hyperion Merger Sub 1, Inc., and Hyperion Merger Sub 2, Inc. (the "Liability Management Merger Agreement").
-The transactions set forth in the Liability Management Merger Agreement are steps in a reorganization (the "Liability Management Reorganization") that is expected to:
+This section of this Proxy Statement describes the proposal (the "Liability Management Reorganization Proposal") to adopt and approve the Agreement and Plan of Merger by and among Honeywell International Inc. (Nasdaq: HON, and referred to in this Proposal 4 as "Honeywell Parent") and three wholly owned subsidiaries of Honeywell Parent: Hyperion Holdco Sub LLC, Hyperion Merger Sub 1, Inc., and Hyperion Merger Sub 2, Inc. (the "Liability Management Merger Agreement").
+The transactions set forth in the Liability Management Reorganization") that is expected to: